September 25, 2017

-Japan is an awesome country, not only is the fishing a lot of fun but there are hundreds of thousands of places to see, experience to absorb, and a culinary cornucopia of taste on every street corner.
+Japan is an awesome country, not only is the fishing a lot of fun but there are hundreds of thousands of places to see, experiences to absorb, and a culinary cornucopia of taste on every street corner.
 While Fallfish Tenkara has focused mostly on the first two I have not really touched on Japanese food besides a photo piece several years back.
-Since I moved here in November of 2014 I can honestly say that I have not had a bad meal in Japan – the service is always top notch, the food prepared with care and attention to detail; and the flavors, textures, and smells are always out of this world.
+Since I moved here in November of 2014 I can honestly say that I have not had a bad meal in Japan - the service is always top notch, the food prepared with care and attention to detail; and the flavors, textures, and smells are always out of this world.

 Since we adopted a Japanese infant boy my mountain adventures have tapered off a bit.
 However, it has just been an opportunity to experience the culture, people, and food in and around the greatest metropolis in the world - that my mountain pursuits precluded me from enjoying before.